videlais/learning-react/chapter4/index.md

 ### Attributes

 Every element supports *attributes*, ways to influence how the element is structured or understands its content.
-Attributes are written using a `name='value'` syntax where the name of the attribute is written inside of the opening tag and its value is inside quotation marks.
+Attributes are written using a `name='value'` syntax where the name of the attribute is written inside of the opening tag and its value is inside either single- or double-quotation marks.

 **Example:**